RXyzDevelopment/T480S-OC/README.md

 # To do fix
 - Not booting sometimes and require a force restart (may related to BTPatcher)
 - WhatsApp (App Store) sometimes flicker
-- Fixing webcam (probably remapping USB will do the trick)
 - Maybe more?

 # Compatibility?